+standards provided pursuant to Section 13(a) of the Exchange Act.

+Title of each class Trading Symbol(s)

+Name of each exchange on which registered

+Common Stock, \$0.001 par value

+TTMI

-Securities registered pursu and to section $12(0)$ of the Act.
-Title of eac Title of each class Trading Symbol(s) Name of each exchange on which results of the sector of t Common Stock, \$0 .001 par value TTMI Nasdaq Global Select Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\square$ No $\square$ 2 0 as submitted electronically every Interact ter period that the registrant was required tive Data File required to be submitted pursuant to Rule 405 of Regulation S d to submit such files).
-Yes $\square$ No $\square$ 3-T (§232.405 of this 5 U e , filer, a non-accelerated filer, a smaller reporting company, or an emerging a merging growth company" in Rule 12b-2 of the Exchange Act. growth company.
-See Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging grow th company indicate by che ck mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting
+Nasdag Global Select Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting